USEPA/webcms/terraform/database/README.md

 - Database credentials
   - `mysql_endpoint`: The connection string for the Aurora cluster.
 This cannot be the endpoint of the RDS proxy; the proxy does not have access to the root database credentials and thus will refuse authentication attempts by this module.
   - `mysql_credentials`: The username and password for the cluster's root user.
 This must be an object like `{ username, password }` (the default format for credentials in Secrets Manager).
-- Backend configuration
-  - `backend_storage`: The name (not ARN) of the S3 bucket in which this module's state will be kept.
-This module stores its state under `database.tfstate` in that bucket.
-  - `backend_locks`: The name (not ARN) of the DynamoDB table used to lock Terraform runs.
 - Site data
   - `sites`: A map of `(site, language)` pairs to information about the site's credentials.
 The keys of the map are in the format `"<site>-<lang>"` (e.g., `"dev-es"`) and the values are:
     - `name`: the name of the site (e.g., `"dev"`)